slanska/nauth2/README.md

 #### POST /fakedata

+### User Registration

+Following user registration mode are supported:
+* Auto (same as By Admin Only) - only admin or user admin can create a new user.
+User will be immediately activated.
+This is default mode.
+* Self confirm.
+Guests can register themselves.
+New user account is in pending state until user activated it by clicking link in confirmation email
+* Self and approve.
+Guests can register, but they have to be approved by admin or user admin (who will receive notification email with link to proceed)
+* Self and start.
+Guests can register and become active users immediately, no confirmation via email is required.

 ### Email templates

-NAuth2 uses templates to generate emails.
+NAuth2 uses [ECT.js](http://ectjs.com) template engine to generate emails.
 Here is the list of templates needed for different stages of flow:
-* Complete registration
+* Confirm email
-* Registration done
+* Registration completed
-* Forgot password
+* Password reset requested
 * Password changed
 * Invitation
-* Password will expire
+* Password will expire in N days

 ### Internals.
 Database structure
 NAuth2 stores user data in the relational database.
 The following tables